 If you know in advance that you will need to be absent or you are requesting a scheduled shift off, you are required to submit your request with supervisor's approval.
-If the request is posted less than 96 hours prior to your requested day off, you shall notify the Shift Lieutenant or Higher 39 (TCESD5 Handbook V10/2023) Class immediately and provide a replacement; any scheduled holiday will require a minimum of 1 pay period notification.
+If the request is posted less than 96 hours prior to your requested day off, you shall notify the Shift Lieutenant or Higher Class immediately and provide a replacement; any scheduled holiday will require a minimum of 1 pay period notification.
 Sending a text message is not an appropriate means of making a notification or request.

-Should you and the Shift Lieutenant or Higher Class complete due diligence to locate an available employee to cover the opening, the Chief should be contacted.
-It will be the Shift Lieutenant or Higher Class, or Chief's responsibility to send out an electronic notification and an e-mail blast to the Manchaca Fire/Rescue members to locate a qualified individual.
-It will be at the discretion of the Chief to grant the requested shift off should a replacement not be located.
+Should you and the Shift Lieutenant or Higher Class complete due diligence without success in locating an available employee to cover the opening, the Captain or Fire Chief should be contacted.
+It will be the Shift Lieutenant or Higher Class, or Fire Chief's responsibility to send out an electronic notification and an e-mail blast to the District members to locate a qualified individual.
+It will be at the discretion of the Captain or Fire Chief to grant the requested shift off should a replacement not be located.